 The SMART diagram sets clear goals.
 Every goal should be Specific, Measurable, Attainable, Realistic, and Timely.
 Goals are the foundation of any action plan, so it's important to make sure they aren't too abstract, and that there are specific indicators to help you achieve your target.
 The diagram becomes more specific from left to right, asking clear questions about the goal that are solidified on the right side.
 (Slide 25)

-To develop an effective, goal-oriented action plan for your business, download and customize this presentation to save time and hours of work as you map out your next move to reach your goals.
+To develop an effective, goal-oriented action plan for your business, download and customize this Action Plan presentation to save time and hours of work as you map out your next move to reach your goals.
 For more like this, check out our explainer on Strategic Roadmap to learn how to generate achievable goals true to your company's vision and save hours of work with our fully customizable presentation template.